dogancanalgul/dogancanalgul.com/about/index.md

 - **Web Application as a WebAR Engine**: This was one of my two big university projects.
 Simply put, I designed a 3D editor with webGL on Unity to make webAR projects on web.
 The resultant webAR projects are just one html file using the  [a-frame](https://aframe.io/)'s 3D engine and [AR.js](https://ar-js-org.github.io/AR.js-Docs/)'s a-frame support for AR parts.
 I continue developing it in my spare time.

+- **6D Pose Estimation**: A deep learning project.
+Given an image, I tried to estimate a known object's rotation and position.
+It was successfull for my criterias.
+I finished it as my last graduation project.

 - **Unity Game Development:** Best way to make a motor is by disassembling another one.
 I am practicing Unity to;
     - make small games for game development experience in all areas of the game development process such as modeling, level design, scripting.
     - learn how the subsystems of a game engine work.